| BRANDING

 sell more "stuff" to people who like the original brand model.

 "General Motors Corp. is adding a pickup version of its Hummer H3 sport-utility vehicle at a Louisiana assembly plant as the struggling automaker tries to stem the brand's declining sales."
 The Star reported "Smaller Hummer models are part of chief executive officer Rick Wagoner's strategy to change the brand's reputation for excess as gasoline prices have risen.
 GM eliminated the largest Hummer, the five-tonne H1, last year."
-GM bought the licence for

 Brand Equity - “…